johnwargo/pi-remind-zero-blinkt/readme.md

 With everything in place, in the terminal window pointing to the `Pi-Remind-Zero-Blinkt` folder, execute the reminder app using the following command:

-    python ./remind.py
+    sudo python ./remind.py

+> **Note**: We're running the application here using `sudo` because later, when you configure the app to run at startup, it will run as `root`, so the configuration that happens next must also be done as `root` otherwise it won't work.

 The application will launch, validate its configuration and warn you that there's additional configuration that must be completed.

 ![Starting the reminder app](screenshots/figure-01.png)